rcarmo/Yaki/README.md

 * Has a number of unusual Bliki features, like a blog-like home page, linkblog support, and the SeeAlso table at the bottom of each page.
 * Supports full-text indexing and search using [Whoosh](http://bitbucket.org/mchaput/whoosh/wiki/Home)

+## Roadmap

+* Full conversion of legacy Snakelet docs
+* Support for multiple Wiki instances in the same installation (currently partly working)
+* [Annotator](http://okfnlabs.org/annotator/) support (currently being worked on in the `annotator` branch, feel free to join in)

 ## Requirements

 * Python 2.6 (2.7 will work just as well, and 2.5 may work with minimal tweaks)